PortableStudios/chakra-flexboxgrid/README.md

 ## Usage with figma2theme

-If you are using our [`figma2theme`](https://github.com/PortableStudios/figma2theme) tool and the Figma project includes layout grid styles, the tool will generate a `grids.tsx` file which will contain "grid config" objects corresponding to each style.
+If you are using our [`figma2theme`](https://github.com/PortableStudios/figma2theme) tool and the Figma project includes layout grid styles, the tool will generate a `grids.ts` file which will contain "grid config" objects corresponding to each style.

 These config objects can be passed directly to the `FlexboxGrid` component.
 For example, to use the "page" grid layout: